Kvinesdal Municipality

 Kvinesdal is a municipality in Agder county, Norway.
 It is located in the traditional district of Lister.
 The administrative centre of the municipality is the village of Liknes.
-Other villages in Kvinesdal include Feda, Fjotland, and Storekvina.
+Other villages in Kvinesdal include Feda, Fjotland, Knaben, and Storekvina.

 Kvinesdal is an elongated mountain-to-coast municipality, reaching saltwater at the head of the Fedafjorden, which provides access to the North Sea in the south.
 Further north, the landscape is cut by narrow valleys with scattered small villages.
 There are also abandoned mines at Knaben, a popular ski resort.
 Because Kvinesdal resembles the geography of the nation as a whole, it is often referred to as "Little Norway".